 Her research interests include the management of patients with recreational drug intoxication and toxicological antidotes.
 She is an investigator for the Australian Toxicology Monitoring Study (ATOM) that looks at the effects of various drugs in overdose.
 She also runs the Toxicology Teaching Program at the Princess Alexandra Hospital and is a tutor for the Post Graduate Masters in Toxicology through the University of Colombo.

 Peter Kruger is Deputy Director of Intensive Care at the Princess Alexandra Hospital in Brisbane and an Associate Professor at both the University of Queensland and Monash University, Melbourne.

 He holds specialist qualifications in both Anaesthesia and Intensive Care and has experience in both laboratory and clinical research.
-He is the immediate past chair and a senior examiner for the first part examination of the College of Intensive care medicine of Australia and New Zealand and a primary examiner for the Australian and New Zealand College of Anaesthetists.
+He is the immediate past chair and a senior examiner for the first part examination of the College of Intensive care medicine of Australia and New Zealand.
 He is a board member of the College of Intensive Care Medicine and of The Intensive Care Foundation.

 In addition to his clinical and teaching roles his active research interests include clinical trial design, utilising clinical information systems to facilitate research, weaning patients from mechanical ventilation and the management of severe sepsis.

 Kylie McArdle is dual trained in Intensive Care and Clinical Toxicology, working is an Intensivist at Gosford Hospital, and a Clinical Toxicologist at the NSW Poisons Information Centre and Calvary Mater Newcastle.